emzra-public/CMGG-GameJam-2023-Team5/README.md

 SPACEBAR to jump.

-SHIFT to move through dialogue.
+LEFT CLICK to move through dialogue.

 # Credit